go-goyave/goyave/docs_src/src/guide/basics/responses.md

 # Responses

 Handlers receive a `goyave.Response` and a `goyave.Request` as parameters.
 This section is a technical reference of the `Response` object.

-This object brings a number of methods to write HTTP responses.
+`goyave.Response` implements `http.ResponseWriter`.
+This object brings a number of convenient methods to write HTTP responses.

-If you don't write anything before the request lifecycle ends, `204 No Content` is automatically written.
+If you didn't write anything before the request lifecycle ends, `204 No Content` is automatically written.

 All functions below require the `goyave` package to be imported.